Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Results

-A similar example of bias can be seen in the lower subjective preference scores for some models using AXIS.
-Our evaluation is based on previous work designed originally for human participants using a subjective framing~\cite{hoffman2023metrics}, e.g. giving a score for the question \textit{``This explanation of why the self-driving car behaved as it did seems complete.''} However, when we inspect the reasoning of the external reward model, it often gives low scores due to a lack of reference to raw scenario data, e.g. exact timing or distance information, something that people may consider superfluous~\cite{miller2019socialsciences} This also happens across all four axes of the preference metric, and is most pronounced for Llama 3.3-70B which was instructed to generate concise explanations based on our Shapley analysis in~\cref{ssec:eval:shapley}.
+A similar example of LLM bias can be seen in the lower subjective preference scores for some models using AXIS.
+Our evaluation is based on previous work designed originally for human participants~\cite{hoffman2023metrics}, for example, giving a score to the question \textit{``This explanation of why the self-driving car behaved as it did seems complete.''} However, when we inspect the reasoning of the evaluator LLM, it often gives low scores due to a lack of reference to raw scenario data, for example exact timing or distance information, something that people may consider superfluous~\cite{miller2019socialsciences}.
+This also happens across all four axes of the preference metric, and is most pronounced for Llama 3.3-70B, which was instructed to generate concise explanations based on our Shapley analysis.

-However, qualitatively, e.g. looking at scenario \#1 shown in~\cref{tab:qualitative}, models do capture the causality of the scenarios well, citing the effects of the behaviour of other vehicles on e.g. speed, strategic maneuvering, and safety, while also adding useful contextual information, e.g. highlighting irrelevant vehicles and road layout information.
-Explanations are often contrastive, i.e. they mention a counterfactual, which is particularly intelligible for humans~\cite{miller2019socialsciences}.
-In addition, looking at~\cref{fig:query_counts}, models focus on using the \cmd{whatif} and \cmd{remove} queries, which are the most useful to obtain counterfactuals.
-When a model failed to use these queries, e.g. DeepSeek-V3, it achieved the lowest correctness, failing to understand causality and showing the benefit of counterfactual interrogation.
+Finally, some stronger reasoning models (o4-mini, DeepSeek-R1) show significant improvements in perceived correctness, but they have lower goal and action prediction accuracy compared to other models.
+This is because reasoning models provide much more context and mention more causes in their explanations, which seem to ``confuse'' the evaluator LLM.
+Less advanced models were more succinct in their responses, so the evaluator model could extract the correct goal and next action more easily from the explanation.
+This is similar to how people might prefer explanations that are shorter because they might reduce cognitive overload.